byronbytes/TasksLegacy/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If available, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
- - OS: [e.g. Windows 10]
+ - OS: [ex.
+Windows 10]
- - OS Version [e.g. 21H1] (Find it by running winver)
+ - OS Version [ex.
+21H1 (You can find this by running winver)]
-- App Version [e.g. v1.0.0]
+- App Version [ex. v1.0.0]

 **Additional information**
 Add any other info about the problem here.